Afrocascudo

-Afrocascudo is a controversial genus of extinct neopterygian fish, either an ancient loricariid catfish or a juvenile obaichthyid lepisosteiform of the genus Obaichthys.
+Afrocascudo is a controversial genus of extinct neopterygian fish, that has been hypothesized to be either an ancient loricariid catfish or a juvenile obaichthyid lepisosteiform of the genus Obaichthys.
 It is known from the Late Cretaceous Douira Formation (Kem Kem Group) of Morocco.
 The genus contains a single species, A. saharaensis, known from a partial articulated specimen.

 Discovery and naming

 The Afrocascudo holotype specimen, MHNM-KK-OT 36 a—c, was discovered in sediments of the Douira Formation (Jbel Oum Tkout locality) of the Kem Kem Group near Tafraoute Sidi Ali in Errachidia Province, southeastern Morocco.
 The articulated specimen consists of a nearly complete fish collected in three pieces.
 It is missing parts of the head and fins.

 In 2024, Brito et al. described Afrocascudo saharaensis as a new genus and species of loricariid catfishes based on these fossil remains.
 The generic name, Afrocascudo, combines the Latin word "Afro", meaning "Africa", with the Portuguese "cascudo", the common name used in Brazil for certain armoured catfishes.
 The specific name, saharaensis, references the Sahara Desert of North Africa, from which the holotype was discovered.

 The describers of Afrocascudo suggested that this fossil represents the oldest known catfish and, as such, the oldest known loricarioid.
-Before its description, the Argentinian Corydoras revelatus was the oldest known loricarioid, from the Late Paleocene (~58.5 Ma).
+Before its description, the Argentinian Hoplisoma revelatum was the oldest known loricarioid, from the Late Paleocene (~58.5 Ma).
 The presence of a crown group loricarioid catfish in the Late Cretaceous would indicate that the clade had already significantly diversified much earlier than was previously thought.
 This hypothesis has been disputed by other researchers who posit that the remains do not belong to a catfish.